0xOzoo/ollama-webui/README.md

 - **Markdown Support** - Full support for formatted text, code blocks, lists, and more
 - **Media Embeds** - Automatic detection and embedding of YouTube videos, images, and links
 - **Example Prompts** - Quick-start suggestions for new conversations
+-  **Downloadables models** - Download and start any Ollama models, directly in app.

 ### 🔍 Web Search Integration